 Salaries and savings

 While you might earn US$100,000 in country ‘A’ and US$36,000 in country ‘B’, the savings potential is very different; depending on which country you live in.
 On our website, you’ll find the savings potential which can be taken as a guide to what you can save in different countries and schools, rather than the salary paid.

 Many of the schools we work with offer tax benefits, either through a tax-free system or lower tax brackets.
 This means that you won’t have to pay taxes in some of these countries, providing a significant financial advantage.
-By working in countries with lower tax rates, you can keep more of your hard-earned money, allowing you to enjoy a higher standard of living and greater financial stability.
+By working in countries with lower tax rates, you can keep more of your hard-earned money.
+This means you’ll enjoy a higher standard of living and greater financial stability.
 Europe however is the exception.
 While we would love to be able to offer specific advice, we are not qualified to do so!
 Every situation is different.
 Contact your own accountant or one who is familiar with overseas taxation issues BEFORE you go.
 Knowing the best ways to minimise your tax, could save you big $$$.

 Health Insurance is often included in your package.
 The benefits vary from school to school.
 Sometimes it will only be local cover.
 If you are travelling, you need to get travel insurance.
 Sometimes dental is included, sometimes not.
 Maternity is usually a 12-month wait.
 We had a baby in Hong Kong.
 If we had to pay for that, we would have been out of pocket $A30/40,000.
 Of course, the local hospitals are much cheaper than the expat hospitals.
 Make sure to check the Search Associates database for the specific coverage offered by a school.